 The number of retained clients — This metric will enable you to discover the difference between acquiring new clients and retaining those whom you already have.
 You'll see on which points you'll need to focus more effort.

-The sales cycle duration — How much time do your sales reps now spend on each client?
+The sales funnel duration — How much time do your sales reps now spend on each client?
 Do they need to devote more time to each person to sell more?
 Or do they need to reduce the time they spend on each individual to be able to communicate with more clients?

 These metrics will help you learn how much time and money you need for your existing expenses as well as forecast what else you'll need to do to keep scaling.